Nextra 3.0 is released. Read more

 • index.mdx

-• You can define how the pages are shown in the sidebar via the _meta.json file:
+You can define how the pages are shown in the sidebar via the _meta.js file:

 }

-If any routes are not listed in the _meta.json file, they will be appended to the end of the sidebar and sorted alphabetically, and the title will be formatted with Title (opens in a new tab).
+If any routes are not listed in the _meta.js file, they will be appended to the end of the sidebar and sorted alphabetically, and the title will be formatted with Title based on filename.

 Folders